databio/simpleCache/README.md

 `simpleCache` is an R package providing functions for caching R objects.
 Its purpose is to encourage writing reusable, restartable, and reproducible analysis pipelines for projects with massive data and computational requirements.

 Like its name indicates, `simpleCache` is intended to be simple.
 You choose a location to store your caches, and then provide the function with nothing more than a cache name and instructions (R code) for how to produce the R object.
-While simple, `simpleCache` also provides some advanced options like environment assignments, recreating caches, reloading caches, and even cluster compute bindings (using the `batchjobs` package) making it flexible enough for use in large-scale data analysis projects.
+While simple, `simpleCache` also provides some advanced options like environment assignments, recreating caches, reloading caches, and even cluster compute bindings (using the `batchtools` package) making it flexible enough for use in large-scale data analysis projects.

 --------------------------------------------------------------------------------
 ### Installing simpleCache